 The more you stall, the harder it gets.
 With time, the human brain loses its ability to capture, remember, and analyze information.
 It is much harder for older adults to acquire new knowledge because their brains tend to “forget” how it’s done.

-When you have recently graduated from school, you feel fresh and aspiring, you are good at studying, you know how it’s done.
-So, it is best to pursue higher education right after high school because it will be much harder when you are 30 and later.
+When you have recently graduated from school, you feel fresh and aspiring, you are good at studying, and you know how it’s done.
+So, it is best to pursue

 Consider all the alternative options above, and maybe one of them will fit you like a glove.